Gwilym-Rutherford/ulauncher-movie-extension/README.md

 watch <movie title>
 ```
 > [!WARNING]
-> Urgent info that needs immediate user attention to avoid problems.
+> Movie name needs to be spelled correctly for film to show up

 2. select the movie
 3. select the quality